bhauman/bhauman.github.com/drafts/interactive-programming-flappy-bird-clojurescript.md

 benefit of doing interactive programming has shifted along with it.
-If you tell me that I can experience live behavior changes in the browser as I type and all I have to do is `defonce` the reference to my program state I'd say "I'm in!"
+If you tell me that I can experience live behavior changes in the browser as I type and all I have to do is `defonce` the reference to my program state I'd call that a clear win.

-I feel like the time for interactive programming is now and it is awesome.
+I feel like the time for interactive programming is now.
 We have arrived.
-So let's thank the good people who have worked so hard to bring us Clojure, ClojureScript, and React.
-I, for one, am extremely grateful for these absolutely excellent designs.
+So, let's thank the good people who have worked so hard to bring us Clojure, ClojureScript, and React.
+I am extremely grateful for these thoughful designs.